combateafraude/Flutter/README.md

 * `hasSound(bool hasSound)` - enable/disable the SDK sound
 * `setRequestTimeout(int requestTimeout)` - set the server calls request timeout
+* `uploadImages(bool upload, int imageQuality)` - Enable the uploads of the document images, returning its URLs in DocumentDetectorResult.Capture.ImageUrl
+* `showPopup(bool show)` - Shows/hides the document popup that helps the client

 ### SDK Result
 The `DocumentDetectorResult` class, which extends `SDKResult`, has the a Capture for documentFront and other for documentBack, where each Capture has the full image path of the document, the float confidence value of the detected image for the image detector and the missedAttemps count, which is increased for each wrong document, beyond `SDKFailure` for the operation.